podman-container-tools/container-libs/common/docs/containers.conf.5.md

 **dns_servers**=[]

 A list of dns servers to override the DNS configuration passed to the container.
-The special value “none” can be specified to disable creation of /etc/resolv.conf in the container.
+The special value "none" can be specified to disable creation of /etc/resolv.conf in the container.

 **env**=["PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin"]